gordielachance/bbpress-votes/readme.txt

 Users cannot vote for themselves.
 If you are the author of a topic or reply, the vote links won’t be available; the score only will be shown.

+= Can I filter the query to sort posts by votes ? =

+Yes, you can sort the posts by score or votes count, using the query variable 'vote_sort'.
+Allowed values are 'score_desc', 'score_asc', 'count_desc', 'count_asc'.
+See function sort_by_votes() for more details.

 = How can I translate this plugin in my language ? =

 You can help translate the plugin on [oneskyapp](http://osjxryl.oneskyapp.com/admin/project/dashboard/project/63465) !